genefever/bingle/README.md

 In order for the Chrome extension to work properly, you must be running the local API server on your computer so that it can receive the requests from the extension.

-Open up a new terminal shell, enter the `bingle/` project root directory, then run
+Open up a new terminal shell, enter the `bingle/` project root directory, then run:

     $ nodemon start